drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 	$$N_{LD}'=N_{LD} + N_{RD}$$
 <div class="code-example" markdown="1">
 This step enforces symmetry between the two positions and sets any action on the $$y=0$$ line to have zero sway.
-Now two shots at $$(x,-10)$$ and $$(x,10)$$ will cancel out.
+Now if a player takes two shots at $$(x,-10)$$ and $$(x,10)$$ they will cancel out.
 It has the added benefit of equating the total rates for each action, setting the terms $$\sum(\theta_{RD,k} - \theta_{LD,k}) = 0$$.
 If we were given an event at an undisclosed location it provides no evidence.
 This is a wanted consequence, as it prevents clustering based on archetypes.
 For example "stay at home" defenders tend to have high hit and block rates but low shooting rates.
 The opposite is true for "offensive" defenders.
 </div>

 {:style="counter-reset:step-counter 2"}
 3. Apply a Kernel Smoothing Method to each matrix.
 <div class="code-example" markdown="1">
 To avoid zero frequency problems we add a pseudo count of $$1 \times \frac{N_p}{N_{\text{base class}}}$$ to each count (The fraction preserves a one to one ratio after calculating rates).
 Afterwards a kernel smoothing method is applied to $$M_p'$$ to incorporate spatial dependency amongst $$\theta$$'s.
-The main idea here is to apply regularization techniques commonly found in generalized additive models while retaining the benefits of our naive bayes classifier, predominantly speed.
+The main idea here is to apply regularization techniques, commonly found in generalized additive models, while retaining the benefits of our naive bayes classifier, predominantly speed.

 At the moment I've using a gaussian kernel with $$\sigma = 5$$ based on visual inspection.
 A more principled approach, such as selection through cross validation, is left to future work.
 However, current results have been impartial to alternative choices.
+I've included a viz for $$\sigma = 20$$ at the bottom of the article.
 It will be worth looking into adaptive kernels, whose bandwidth fluctuates to accommodate sparse regions of the rink.
 Recall our log odds formula; our aim isn't an accurate estimate of each position's rate, but of the ratio between classes.
-It is the ratio whichh dictates the separation of classes.
+It is the ratio which dictates the separation of classes.
 When count data is sparse for either position the estimated ratio can be highly variable and our pseudo count - which in some way influences the results like a prior - may have a stronger than intended effect.
 </div>

 {:style="counter-reset:step-counter 3"}